History of the Epiphone guitar

 The Epiphone Sheraton II Pro guitar has the usual scale for mid and high-end Epiphone guitars.
 The height of the strings is 5 mm and is a little higher than in the rest of its sisters.
 This difference gives it a firm feel that is very common in jazz guitars.
 We also note that there is a slight forward lean on the neck that is also present in four other guitars belonging to this series.

 You can tell that the feel is smooth, very similar to a Takamine acoustic guitar.
 This is great for those looking for a guitar that is a transition between acoustic and electric.
-It is also important to emphasize that this proposal is not appropriate to develop the tapping technique.
-Therefore, if you are looking for your first guitar you must have well defined what your musical horizon will be.
+It is also important to emphasize that this model is not appropriate to develop the tapping technique.
+Therefore, if you are looking for your first guitar you must have a clear idea on what your musical horizon will be.

 The sound is round, compact, precise and of impressive quality.
 In each of the selector positions and even with the changes produced by the push pull potentiometers, this guitar has a punch that we love.
 The sustain is really good and at times reminiscent of an acoustic guitar.
 The same goes for the reverb, which is rich in nuances and enhances excellent harmonics.

 The Epiphone Sheraton II Pro is an excellent guitar, with a powerful volume and full sound that exudes stability.
-It is a great proposal, like few others on the market, and that is why we recommend it for those who want a high quality classic jazz and blues instrument.
+It is a great instrument, like few others on the market, and that is why we recommend it for those who want a high quality classic jazz and blues instrument.
 The best thing about it?
-It' s very cheap for an instrument of this quality.
+It's very cheap for an instrument of this quality.
 Find the best price at thomann.

 Technical Characteristics of Epiphone Guitars